atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 # Limitations

 ## Product limitations
 We haven't changed our Data Center applications' architecture to support Kubernetes.
-So, as is with all our Data Center products, the following limitiations still exist:
+So, as is with all our Data Center products, the following limitations still exist:

 * We don't support horizontal or vertical autoscaling in our products.
 Read about [Product scaling](../userguide/resource_management/RESOURCE_SCALING.md).
-* More pods doesn’t mean that the application will be more performant.
+* More pods doesn't mean that the application will be more performant.
 * We still have session affinity, so you will need to have a network setup that supports that.

 ## Jira and horizontal scaling